MattiaPlacido/MattiaPlacido/README.md

 ## Hi there! 👋
 I'm a passionate Junior Web Developer currently finishing my Boolean course, where I'm diving deep into web development.
-Alongside that, I'm expanding my skills by learning Java and Java Spring.
+Alongside that, I'm passionate about making video games and music!

 ⚡ Currently working on: